 For this reason, the peculiar characteristic of a sailboat is that, when subjected to the action of the wind, particularly at certain speeds characterised by a reduced angle to the wind, the hull tilts, counterbalanced by the daggerboard.

 In a catamaran with two hulls, this effect will be noticeably less pronounced, almost invisible.
 This characteristic also allows the catamaran to do without deep keels and ballasts to the advantage of reduced draught and lightness.

 The catamaran has an extensive square plan surface that rests on the water.
 It is a feature that makes it more stable and with more dampened movements when it is at anchor on a sea.

-The catamaran is undoubtedly more spacious than a sailing boat of the same size.
+The catamaran is undoubtedly more spacious than a sailboat of the same size.
 Each cabin generally has a bathroom.
 The square-shaped dinette is of domestic proportions and dimensions, and the cockpit at the same level as the dinette is significant and well equipped.
 There is also a double aft deck at the end of the hull.

 The roof of the dinette and cockpit, made of rigid fibreglass and therefore walkable, is called the flying bridge.
 This feature is often in great demand among enthusiasts of large boats because it allows them to dominate the sea from a raised position.

 With a similar length, a catamaran is undoubtedly more than twice as wide.
 This may make it more difficult to find a place in a marina during the high season.
 Still, on the other hand, the much larger footprint makes it possible to spend several consecutive days onboard without feeling the need to go ashore.

 One of the main strengths of catamarans, and probably what makes them increasingly popular, is that the dinette and the cockpit are separated only by a thin transparent sliding wall.
 Once opened, the wall makes them a single seamless space that allows guests to maintain visual contact between those sitting in the dinette and those in the cockpit.